 In this use case example, we’ll expand on the example ticketing business described above.

-You’re performing a typical health check of your payments systems and notice something distressing in the Processor Approval Rate and Approved Transaction Count sub-chart under Processor Approvals in the Home dashboard.
+You’re performing a typical health check of your payments systems and notice something distressing in the Processor Approval Rate and Transaction Count sub-chart under Processor Approval Rate in the Home dashboard.
 When filtered to show daily approval rates from the last week, the chart shows a severe drop in approvals compared to the preceding week.
 Such a dip could indicate any number of issues, such as a processor outage, an issue with your checkout UI, or even fraud.

 In an effort to identify whether or not this issue impacts all transactions or just some of them, you navigate to the Soft Descriptors page in the Know Your Data section of Peacock and set the Period filter to show data from the last week.
 By clicking the Approval Rate column, you can rearrange the table to show your soft descriptors listed in ascending order by approval rate.
 The source of the issue becomes abundantly clear: transactions tagged with the event_two soft descriptor had an approval rate of almost 0%.
 Now, you can narrow down your search in Peacock—instead of looking for an issue in all your transaction data, you can use the Soft Descriptors filter on any chart or dashboard to explore only the data for Event Two ticket sales.